 Writing & Rhetoric Year 3 continues the series with Book 5: Refutation & Confirmation and Book 6: Commonplace.
 In this stage, students start to develop and hone their skills in persuasive writing and speaking.
 In the first semester, students learn to refute or defend certain parts of narratives according to whether the identified parts are unbelievable, improbable, unclear, or improper-or believable, probable, clear, or proper.
 After learning to identify the parts of a story that can be attacked or defended, students practice writing refutations or confirmations using sound arguments to explain their opinions.
 In the second semester, students continue to develop the art of persuasive writing and oration.
-They learn to create six-paragraph essays that are arguments against the common vices of people and arguments in favor of common virtues.
-Students also learn to support a thesis statement, use comparison and contrast, introduce and conclude an essay, use a rhetorical device known as "the contrary," invent soliloquies to support an argument, deliver writing orally, and revise writing.
+They learn to create six-paragraph essays that are arguments also learn to support a thesis statement, use comparison and contrast, introduce and conclude an essay, use a rhetorical device known as "the contrary," invent soliloquies to support an argument, deliver writing orally, and revise writing.